Marshall Kent (bowler): Professional bowling career

 Shortly after his Brunswick Euro Challenge win in March 2014, Kent joined the Professional Bowlers Association.
 He was named the 2014 Harry Golden PBA Rookie of the Year, having won the Kingdom International Open for his first PBA Tour title.
 He picked up his second win at the PBA Team Challenge in 2016.

 2017 was Kent's first year with multiple PBA Tour wins, as he won his first two singles titles on US soil.
 His second win of the season in the PBA Oklahoma Open was his first on US television.
-He finished the season fourth in PBA earnings, with a career-best $115,530.
-To date (through 2023 season end), he has over $600,000 in career PBA earnings.
+He finished the season fourth in PBA earnings, with a career-best (to date) $115,530.
 Through 2021, he had 17 career 300 games in PBA competition.

 Despite a career-high five championship round appearances, Kent failed to win a title in the 2018 PBA Tour season.
 He did win the non-title season-ending PBA Clash event on December 23, a made-for-TV event that marked the debut of the PBA on Fox network.

 Kent won his fifth PBA Tour title on March 6, 2022 in the Roth-Holman Doubles Championship, as he and partner E. J. Tackett climbed the ladder from the #4 seed.
 Despite the title, Kent's 2022 season saw him post career lows in cashes (4), average (206.84) and earnings ($22,450).

 On February 10, 2024, Kent won his sixth PBA Tour title, his first singles title since 2017, at the PBA Illinois Classic.
 After qualifying as the top seed, he defeated A.J.
 Johnson in his lone TV finals match to take the championship.